katahiromz/RisohEditor/Standardize.md

 TEXTINCLUDE 2 specifies the system headers to be included by this resource file.
 You can specify system headers to load in addition to `<windows.h>` and `<commctrl.h>`.

-However, currently, to use macros that are not in RisohEditor, you need to add a system header to RisohEditor and add the macro definitions to `Constants.txt`.
+However, currently, to use constants that are not in RisohEditor, you need to add a system header to RisohEditor and add the constants to `Constants.txt`.

 ### TEXTINCLUDE 3